Sanathns/Multi_Linear_Regression/README.md

 # Multi_Linear_Regression
-This repository contains my assignment on multi-linear regression,
+This repository contains my assignment on multi-linear regression, completed during my data science course.
+It showcases the implementation and analysis of multi-linear regression techniques for modeling relationships among multiple variables.
+The assignment highlights the use of statistical methods to interpret coefficients, assess model performance, and make predictions.
+By sharing this repository, I aim to contribute to the data science community and facilitate learning in the field of regression analysis.